OGProgrammer/amazonlinux-composer/README.md

-# Amazon Linux 2 with PHP Composer & NGINX
+# Amazon Linux 2 with PHP Composer & NGINX & NPM

 Using this for various of my personal projects.
 Feel free to fork or contribute.